KSabah/Growing-herbs/content/Section-3.md

 # Caring for your plants

 After your plants have sprouted they will require care to thrive.
-This section will outline some best practices for caring for you plants.
+This section outlines some best practices for caring for your plants.

 ## Table of contents
 - [Pruning](#pruning)